TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 	- The download formats are predefined
 	- No clipboard copy-paste saving you time!
 - [Viddly](https://vidd.ly/)
 	- It is "free".
-It has **ADVERTISEMENTS** and blackmails you to a paid subscription to remove them? lmao wtf!
+It has **ADVERTISEMENTS** and blackmails you to a paid subscription to remove them? lmao wtf, escaping youtube advertisements to get viddly's!
-	- Its code is **not open-source**, which means **it could easily hide a spyware/malware** and you have no way to prevent that!
+	- Its code is **not open-source**, which means **it could easily hide a spyware/malware** and you have no way to prevent that or even know if it really has that!
 	- You have to go through an entire installer!
 	- Its download formats are predefined
-	- No clipboard copy-paste saving you time!
+	- No clipboard copy-paste saving you time

 	Let's magically ignore the above, and assume, it was fully free, like this program, was open-source, and didn't have an installation process to work.